pypa/twine/docs/contributing.rst

 A checklist for adding a new maintainer to the project.

 #.
 Add them as a Member in the GitHub repo settings.
 #.
-Get them Test PyPI and canonical PyPI usernames and add them as a
+Get the Test PyPI and canonical PyPI usernames and add them as a
    Maintainer on `our Test PyPI project
    <https://test.pypi.org/manage/project/twine/collaboration/>`_ and
    `canonical PyPI